 • |

-there more than one litter being raised at a time?
+How many litters are being raised at a time?
 When

 multiple litters are raised at the same time it is difficult